t-d-k/LibreCrypt/docs/FAQ.md

 There are two basic ways of encrypting you data using LibreCrypt while using MojoPac:

-1. By creating an encrypted volume and installing MojoPac onto it.
+1. By creating an encrypted container and installing MojoPac onto it.
 1. By installing MojoPac as normal (e.g. onto a USB drive), and running LibreCrypt from within MojoPac

 *Method one: Installing onto a container*

 The first method is probably the more secure, as your **entire** MojoPac setup is encrypted.
-Simply create a new container on your USB drive, mount it, and then install MojoPac onto the mounted volume.
+Simply create a new container on your USB drive, open it, and then install MojoPac onto the opened container.

 In this way **everything** relating to your MojoPac system will be secured.
-Because of LibreCrypt's portable mode, MojoPac can be used as a fully mobile, secured, system by placing a copy of LibreCrypt onto your USB drive along with the volume file.
+Because of LibreCrypt's portable mode, MojoPac can be used as a fully mobile, secured, system by placing a copy of LibreCrypt onto your USB drive along with the container file.

 *Method two: Running within the MojoPac environment*

-LibreCrypt can also be launched and used from within the MojoPac environment to create and use encrypted volumes in much the same way as on a normal PC.
+LibreCrypt can also be launched and used from within the MojoPac environment to create and use encrypted containers in much the same way as on a normal PC.

 In order to use LibreCrypt in this way, you must first either